mido/mido/README.rst

   complete access to every message in the file, including all common meta messages.

-* can read and write SYX files.
+* can read and write SYX files (binary and plain text).

 * implements (somewhat experimental) MIDI over TCP/IP with socket ports.
 This allows for example wireless MIDI between two